Vectr-Labs/PassVault/README.md

 Currently only supported for **windows** but will be supported on other platforms in beta stage.

 ## 🪲 Known Bugs
-👉 Copy button on storage page is not functional at the moment.

 👉 Sometimes you'll get a JSON parsing issue, if this happens restart the application for now.

 👉 Content will sometimes get an error while rendering the storage page, we are working on a fix for this.